SamR1/python-twootfeed/README.md

 ---

-The RSS feed displays only the original tweets (not the retweets) and :
+The RSS feed displays only the original tweets (not the retweets) and toots, with:
 - links to :
   - the original tweet on Twitter or toot on Mastodon
   - hashtags